andreyholovko/engine-simulation/README.md

 # Drag Racing Dyno Simulator

 A real-time, parametric engine/turbo/ECU simulation, driven from Godot via an embedded Python runtime (py4godot).
-Phase 1 (this repo, so far): an **engine dyno** — crank-only, no transmission, no wheels, no tire-road friction.
-Those arrive in the drag-strip phase.
+This repo is an **engine dyno** — crank-only, no transmission, no wheels, no tire-road friction.
+There's no drag-strip/transmission phase currently planned; work right now is focused on optimizing and deepening the realism of the dyno itself (more validated engines, tighter physical modeling, better procedural audio), not on adding new phases or features.

 ## Layout